Beekeeping as a healing intervention: Historical background, recent programs and proposed mechanisms of action

 Literature review and discussions with selected program staff disclose that: 1) beekeeping has not yet been scientifically defined as having therapeutic value although language for what is being seen phenomenologically does exist, 2) almost no systematically collected data exists to describe and document short or long term change in participants; 3) that program funding is lacking in some cases 4) that many of the programs for former soldiers have been initiated by veterans or family members of those who served.

 Further, a review of the literature and interview of knowledgeable experts indicates that explanations for positive healing outcomes for participant beekeepers exist but none of them involve an explanation of the direct, biological effect of the hive or nature.

 This paper offers a proposed mechanism of action for some of the positive changes reported among participants suggesting that in addition to intra and intrapersonal factors, perceived healing may be related to 1) factors in nature such as beneficial microbes found in soil and 2) the nature of the beehive-human interaction which may exert a therapeutic effect due to the engagement of mirror neurons.
 These hypotheses are among many that might form a basis for research in this data-rich field.

 With regard to contraindications for program involvement, it seems that there are few other than environmental allergy which was noted only in one case.

 Finally, no comprehensive, scientific correlation can be made between diagnosis, intervention and outcome of participation in beekeeping programs because presently, data is not uniformly collected on these or many other relevant parameters.
-However, informal consensus suggests that beekeeping may facilitate therapeutic change and that this is an area for further observation and future research.
+However, informal consensus suggests that beekeeping may facilitate therapeutic change and that this is an area for further observation and future investigation.